vvaidy/Qo-DL/README.md

 # To do
-**- Increase max tracks downloadable in an album.
+- **Increase max tracks downloadable in an album.
 It is currently 50, and will crash if it goes over.**
 - Bad URL input handling
 - Progress bar?